varshinivacchu46-blip/star/README.md

+# star
-star is placed in the sky# star
+star is placed in the sky